Multiple-bounce Smith Microfacet BRDFs using the Invariance Principle: Results

 \subsection{Comparisons}

-In Figure~\ref{fig:curve}, we compare the mean BSDF reflectance and the inverse efficiency as a function of the outgoing direction for a given incoming direction over several approaches, including our method, Heitz et al.~\shortcite{heitz2016}, and Bitterli and d'Eon~\shortcite{BitterliAndd'Eon:2022}.
-Here, the inverse efficiency means the product of the variance and time cost, and a lower value indicates a higher quality.
-We show two roughnesses ($\alpha = 0.5$ and $\alpha = 1.0$) and two incoming directions.
-By comparison, we find that our BRDF value can match both Heitz et al.~\shortcite{heitz2016} and Biltterli and d'Eon~\shortcite{BitterliAndd'Eon:2022}, while our method is the most efficient in all cases (varying roughness or different incoming directions).
+In Figure~\ref{fig:curve}, we compare the mean BRDF reflectance and the inverse efficiency as a function of the outgoing direction for a given incoming direction over several approaches, including our method, Wang et al.~\shortcite{wang2021positionfree}, Heitz et al.~\shortcite{heitz2016}, and Bitterli and d'Eon~\shortcite{BitterliAndd'Eon:2022}.
+The inverse efficiency means the product of the variance and time cost, and a lower value indicates a higher quality.
+We show two roughnesses ($\alpha = 0.5$ and $1.0$) and two incoming directions.
+Our BRDF value can match both Heitz et al.~\shortcite{heitz2016} and Biltterli and d'Eon~\shortcite{BitterliAndd'Eon:2022}, while our method is the most efficient in all cases (varying roughness or different incoming directions).
+Wang et al.~\shortcite{wang2021positionfree} \revises{cannot} match the ground truth and introduce bias due to the independent-bounce assumption, although their model has higher performance than ours, when $\theta_o$ = 0 for $\alpha = 1.0$.

 \paragraph{Matpreview scene.} In Figure~\ref{fig:sphere}, we show a copper Matpreview scene (GGX model, $\alpha$ = 1.0) lit by a directional light.
-We compare our models (PT and BDPT), Wang et al.~\shortcite{wang2021positionfree} (PT and BDPT) and Bitterli and d'Eon~\shortcite{BitterliAndd'Eon:2022} (PT) with equal sampling rate (4 spp).
+We compare our models (PT and BDPT), Wang et al.~\shortcite{wang2021positionfree} (PT and BDPT) and Bitterli and d'Eon~\shortcite{BitterliAndd'Eon:2022} (PT) with equal sampling rate (4 sample per pixel (spp)).
 Our model (BDPT) outperforms the other methods with a slightly longer time.
 The result of Bitterli and d'Eon~\shortcite{BitterliAndd'Eon:2022} has the same variance as ours (PT) with an equal sampling rate, but has a higher time cost due to the complex formulation.
 Wang et al.~\shortcite{wang2021positionfree} produce results with a low noise level, but with higher variance, since their model is biased.
+We also provide the difference images, which clearly show that ours (BDPT) has the lowest error.

-In Figure~\ref{fig:convergence}, we show the MSE curve in terms of sampling rate for our methods (BDPT and PT), Heitz et al.~\shortcite{heitz2016} and Wang et al.~\shortcite{wang2021positionfree} on the Matpreview scene.
+In Figure~\ref{fig:linegraph}, we show the MSE curve in terms of sampling rate for our methods (BDPT and PT), Heitz et al.~\shortcite{heitz2016} and Wang et al.~\shortcite{wang2021positionfree} on the Matpreview scene.
 The ground truth is the converged result of Heitz et al.~\shortcite{heitz2016}.
 Our methods (BDPT and PT) can converge to the reference, which indicates that our model is unbiased.
 On the contrary, the model by Wang et al.~\shortcite{wang2021positionfree} is biased due to the independent-bounce assumption.
 Our BDPT version has the fastest convergence compared to the others.